Barackhalogen/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7. a program that prints the lowercase alphabet in reverse
 8. a program that prints all the numbers of base 16 in lowercase
 9.  a program that prints all possible combinations of single-digit numbers.
+10 a program that prints all possible different combinations of two digits